NCBI-Hackathons/PhenVar/README.md

 `pip3 install -r requirements.txt`

-To initialize and load the database and json cache, run:
+To initialize and load the database and json cache, run the following from the PhenVar directory (needs to be run from this directory due to relative paths):

 `./manage.py initialize`